Skip to content

 • Medication Therapy Management (MTM)*

+The MTM Program is a medication management service for Medicare Part D members that is provided by pharmacists operating under approved drug therapy management protocols.
 The pharmacy resident will be responsible for managing the medication for patients with chronic disease states, disease state education, and completing comprehensive medication reviews (CMRs) and targeted medication reviews (TMRs).

 • Transitions of Care (TOC)*